aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 - [AlertWildfire Cameras](http://www.alertwildfire.org/southeastbay/index.html?v=518dd6a)

-Can you build a wildfire smoke detector for these HPWREN cameras ?
+Can your wildfire smoke detector beat the "AI For Mankind: SUPER DUPER WILDFIRE SMOKE DETECTOR" ?

 See some sample HPWREN pictures below.

 ![Image from one of HPWREN camera](images/hpwren_sample2.jpg) ![Image from one of HPWREN camera](images/hpwren_sample1.jpg)